Summa Theologica

-Although unfinished, it is "one of the classics of the history of philosophy and one of the most influential works of Western literature."
-It remains Aquinas' "most perfect work, the fruit of his mature years, in which the thought of his whole life is condensed".
+Although unfinished, it is "one of the classics of the history of philosophy and one of the most influential works of Western literature".
+It remains Aquinas's "most perfect work, the fruit of his mature years, in which the thought of his whole life is condensed".

-Throughout the Summa, Aquinas cites Christian, Muslim, Hebrew, and Pagan sources, including, but not limited to: Christian Sacred Scripture, Aristotle, Augustine of Hippo, Avicenna, Averroes, Al-Ghazali, Boethius, John of Damascus, Paul the Apostle, Pseudo-Dionysius, Maimonides, Anselm of Canterbury, Plato, Cicero, and John Scotus Eriugena.
+Throughout the Summa, Aquinas cites patristic, scholastic, Islamic, Jewish, and pre-Christian Greek and Roman sources, including, but not limited to: The Bible, Aristotle, Augustine of Hippo, Avicenna, Averroes, Al-Ghazali, Boethius, John of Damascus, Paul the Apostle, Pseudo-Dionysius, Maimonides, Anselm of Canterbury, Plato, Cicero, and John Scotus Eriugena.

-The Summa is a more-structured and expanded version of Aquinas's earlier Summa contra Gentiles, though the two were written for different purposes.
+The Summa is a more structured and expanded version of Aquinas's earlier Summa contra Gentiles, though the two were written for different purposes.
 The Summa Theologiae intended to explain the Christian faith to beginning theology students, whereas the Summa contra Gentiles, to explain the Christian faith and defend it in hostile situations, with arguments adapted to the intended circumstances of its use, each article refuting a certain belief or a specific heresy.

+The Summa Theologiae was one of the main intellectual inspirations for Thomistic philosophy.
+It also had such a great influence on Dante Alighieri's Divine Comedy that Dante's epic poem has been called "the Summa in verse".
+The Summa Theologiae continues to be a major reference in Western and Eastern Catholic Churches, and the mainline Protestant denominations (Anglicanism, Lutheranism, Methodism, and Reformed Christianity) for those seeking ordination to the diaconate or priesthood, for professed male or female religious life, or for laypersons studying philosophy and theology at the collegiate level.